Bishopville, Maryland

-Bishopville is an unincorporated community and census-designated place 10 miles (16 km) north of Berlin in Worcester County, Maryland, United States.
+Bishopville is an unincorporated community and census-designated place 10 miles (16 km) north of Berlin, Maryland, United States.
 The community is just south of the Delaware state line.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.
 As of the 2010 census, Bishopville had a population of 531.

 Bishopville arose at the site of a mill on and crossing of the Bishopville Prong of the St. Martin's River.
 The crossing, the main road through the community, is now Maryland Route 367.